gboehl/pynare/README.rst

 Motivation
 ----------

-The declared goal of this project is to provide access to Dynare without having to learn and use Matlab / Octave.
+The declared goal of this project is to provide access to Dynare without having to learn and use Matlab/Octave.
 This reflects the acknowledgement that the translation of the Dynare codebase to a more efficient open source alternative is a major effort which may take a while.
 Meanwhile, **pynare** encourages young researchers to focus on modern open source languages and, as the whole interface is pure Python, still allows them to use Dynare without Matlab.

 Usage